craigermcgreger/NTCIP_8008/docs/commenter-responsibilities.md

 When an issue is submitted, the project maintainer is responsible for triaging the issue.
-Triaging includes reviewing the issue, determining if the issue fits within the project plan, potentially parsing or merging the issue to create easily managable tasks, assigning appropriate priority and tags (e.g., bug, ambiguity, editorial) to the issue, and gaining consensus on the approach.
+Triaging includes reviewing the issue, determining if the issue fits within the project plan, potentially parsing or merging the issue to create easily manageable tasks, assigning appropriate priority and tags (e.g., bug, ambiguity, editorial) to the issue, and gaining consensus on the approach.
 This process can involve working with others on the project team to ensure consensus on the decisions being made.